PrinceOfPuppers/degooged-tube/README.md

 # SCRAPING
-Youtube will sometimes change their api, most of the time this is not an issue as the scraping engine is robust, however sometimes scrapers will be broken, as such here is a guide on how they work and how to repair them
+youtube will sometimes change their API, most of the time this is not an issue as the scraping engine is robust, however sometimes scrapers will be broken, as such here is a guide on how they work and how to repair them

 The configuration of youtube-api hacking exists in `degooged_tube/ytApiHacking/controlPanel.py`

 ### ScrapeJsonTree
-The core of degooged-tube is a json scraping engine which is robust against chainging apis, and easily repairable in the event of a scraper breaking.
+The core of degooged-tube is a json scraping engine which is robust against changing apis, and easily repairable in the event of a scraper breaking.

 It works by defining nodes in a json tree down to the data you wish to collect, you can specify as many or as few nodes as is needed.